epfl-dlab/lm-evaluation-harness/lm_eval/tasks/jsonschema_bench/README.md

 Use `jsonschema_bench` tag to run all three tasks.

-N.B.
+## ⚠️  Context Window Size
-The `easy` task requires a context window of 2048 tokens, the `medium` task requires a context window of xxx tokens, and the `hard` task requires a context window of xxx tokens.
+The `easy` task requires a context window of 4K tokens, the `medium` task requires a context window of 28K tokens, and the `hard` task requires a context window of 32K tokens.

+If you don't have enough memory to run the `hard` task, you can use the `--max_length` flag to reduce the context window size but this will truncate the schema and will lead to lower performance.

 ## Paper